Recreation & Park Administration - Recreation Management

 Recreation Management professionals plan, organize, and lead experiences for people with diverse backgrounds and interests.
 Experiences range from sports to special events to travel experiences to park visits to afterschool programs to family experiences and beyond!

 They also work in a variety of settings including public recreation departments, parks, sport facilities, community centers, retirement villages, camps, event venues, and tourism attractions.

 Students in this major put theory into practice by completing two internships.
 There are also opportunities to attend conferences, participate in clubs, and travel through study abroad.
 These experiences help students develop a professional network that they can call on beyond graduation.

 Faculty in Recreation Management have won awards for teaching, research, and service.
 They also conduct and publish research as well as write industry-leading textbooks.

 The Recreation and Park Administration program has been nationally accredited by the Council on Accreditation of Parks, Recreation, Tourism, and Related Professions for more than 30 years.

 Why study Recreation & Park Administration - Recreation Management?

-Recreation is an important cultural and economic force that influences well-being and quality of life.
-Recreation managers help promote personal growth, fitness, and wellness through recreation, and to provide healthy leisure choices.
+Recreation is an important cultural and economic force.
+The profession influences the well-being of others.
+Recreation managers promote personal growth, fitness, and wellness through healthy experiences.

-As a Recreation Management major you will study leadership theory, program and event planning, evaluation, management, and administration, and apply it in practical experiences.
+Recreation Management is a hands-on major.
+Students study leadership theory, program and event planning, evaluation, management, and administration.
+They take what they learn in the classroom and apply it in practical experiences.